 Yohden Primary school have an admissions limit of 30 pupils per class from Reception class to Year 6.

-We warmly welcome visits to our very successful school.
+We warmly welcome visits to warm and welcoming school.
 If you would like to look around please contact the school to make an appointment with Mrs Harrison.

 Applying for a school place if your child has an Education, Health and Care Plan or a Statement of SEN

 Children and young people with an Education, Health and Care Plan (or Statement of Special Education Needs) follow a different admission and transfer process for a new school.
 Please continue to complete Durham County Council’s parental preference form, as part of the admission process to a new school.
 You continue to have a right to request a particular school and this will be considered alongside the information that we have about your child’s special educational needs.
 The information would have been provided as part of the Education, Health and Care assessment or following the review meeting.

-Yohden Primary School prides itself in being very inclusive and we will endeavour to support every child.
-We have a strong staffing and inclusion team who strive to achieve the best for all pupils.
+Yohden Primary School prides itself on being very inclusive and we will endeavour to support every child.
+We have a strong staff team who strive to achieve the best for all pupils.
 Staff work closely together to ensure pupils receive the best possible provision.

 The admission of pupils with already identified SEND will be welcomed provided their needs can be met by the School, or if the Local Authority commits extra resources to meet the pupils’ needs.
 If your child has a statement of educational needs or an Education Health Care Plan (EHCP), a decision regarding admission will be made initially by Durham County Council, following a joint consultation between parents and school.

-Our new admissions will be assessed by their class teacher and SENCO, and their names added to the School’s register where appropriate.
+Our new admissions will be assessed by their class teacher and SENDCO, and their names added to the School’s register where appropriate.

 The importance of early identification, assessment and provision for any child with special educational needs and disabilities is crucial.
 Early action benefits the child, reducing the likelihood of difficulties later on.